Country of Origin

 Day Birth – Day Death

 c.
 1669 – 1723

-Susanna was the daughter of Anne and William Freeman.
+Centlivre was the daughter of Anne and William Freeman born (possibly) in or near the village of Holbeach, Lincolnshire.
 Her father died when she was three and her mother died shortly after remarrying.
 There is great speculation as to where she was born and the details of her formative years as there are few hard facts.
-It is known that she left home at an early age joining a troupe of strolling actors.
+It is known that she left home at an early age joining a troupe of strolling actors in 1685.
 This is when she first played breeches roles due to her physical features and mannerisms which were deemed masculine.
 It is alleged that she married Richard Fox when she was sixteen and he died less than one year later.
 Her second marriage was to an army officer by the name of Carroll who died in a duel less than two years after their nuptials.
 She kept her married name until her third marriage to Joseph Centlivre in 1707 who was a Yeoman of the Mouth (a cook) for Queen Anne.